 Five Tips For Improving Your Productivity At Your Garage

-Getting the right pieces of garage equipment is only the first step towards creating a productive and effective auto shop.
+Getting the right garage equipment is only the first step toward creating a productive and effective workshop.
 Without the right staff and expertise, you are still going to find that you take ages to complete even the simplest of jobs, no matter how good your equipment is.

 Some garages may struggle to deal with their workload due to a number of inefficiencies, so here we look at some of the things that you can do to make your garage as productive as possible.

 It is important to keep track of what everybody is doing in the garage at all times, so you know the jobs that are currently being worked on and the ones that you have waiting on the sidelines.
 If you let your technicians work entirely on their own accord, you may find that they prioritise the wrong jobs or end up slowing down because they aren’t aware that they have other work that they need to do.

 Try to ensure that you speak with all of your technicians at least once a day so that you can get a better feel for what they are working on and if they need any help with a job.
 Better yet, by maintaining good communication with your crew you will be able to spot issues before they fully develop, allowing you to nip them in the bud and ensure they don’t affect workplace productivity.

 No matter how good a mechanic is, there is always something new to learn.
 Keep this in mind in relation to your staff and understand the importance and regular training to keep your mechanics’ skills sharp and ensure they work in the manner that you would expect them to while under your company banner.
 Everything from technical courses through to training on how best to handle customers can go a long way to making the mechanic more efficient and your garage more productive.